WITHERSPOON - THE CASE OF "TERRIBLE"

 middle rounds.
 Al rallied back but Ali finally ended matters in the

-Lewis came back in 1973 beating Charlie Reno but then losing a
+Lewis came back in 1973 beating Charlie Reno but then lost a

 surprising verdict to Big Jack O’Halloran.
 Lewis then scored three